 Sole proprietorship – without having formally established a corporation of LLC state registered entity.
-Also applicable for single member LLC’s

-But, if you don’t wish to read through the whole page, here are the most salient points in that article:
+Here are the most salient points in that article:

 Check the person’s qualifications.
 All tax preparers are required to have Preparer Tax Identification Numbers (PTIN’s).
-IRS suggests that you choose a preparer who is affiliated with a professional organizations and attends continuing education classes.
+IRS suggests that you choose a preparer who is affiliated with a professional organization and attends continuing education classes.

 Check the preparer’s history.
 Check to be sure there are no questionable issues with the Better Business Bureau; no disciplinary or licensures problems which you can check with the state board of accountancy.